 PLS 104 LEGAL RESEARCH

-Instruction in fundamental legal research both online and print.
-Students develop legal research, analysis, and reasoning skills.
-Prerequisite: PLS 101, 102, and 103
+The course will expose students to fundamental legal research both online and print.
+Students will develop legal research, analysis, and reasoning skills.
+Prerequisite: PLS 101 & 102 with a C or better.

 PLS 202 RESIDENTIAL REAL ESTATE